Competitive Advantages of Agile Development

 Advantages of the Agile Approach

 Nowadays, the principles of agile development are embraced by tens of thousands of development teams around the world.
-The main advantages are speed, adaptability, and continued focused on the main objective.
-The absence of bureaucracy and the periodic delivery of a working product, along with a gradual increase of its functional capacity, all reduce the overall timeline of delivery of the end product.
-This is a crucial factor for businesses, which rely on swift introductions to the market in order to quickly carve out niches for themselves.
+The main advantages are speed, adaptability, and continued focus on the main objective.
+The absence of bureaucracy and the periodic delivery of a working product, along with a gradual increase of its functional capacity, all reduce the overall timeline of end product delivery.
+This is a crucial factor for businesses, which rely on swift introductions to the market in order to carve out niches for themselves ahead of their competitors.

-Another useful feature of agile development is how this approach deals with uncertainty.
+Another useful feature of agile development is the way this approach deals with uncertainty.
 The agile approach allows for enough flexibility to obtain feedback from the market, the team, or the ordering client throughout the development process and make adjustments as necessary.
 This mitigates one of the biggest development risks: producing a product that is obsolete upon delivery.
-After all, as humans, we often make a point of working on something until it’s perfect, delaying delivery while we tinker, instead of moving quickly, testing, obtaining feedback, and then continuing to work.
-Agile methodology is arguably one of the most effective ways to go because it supports the latter method.
+After all, as humans, we often make a point of working on something until it’s perfect, delaying delivery while we tinker, even if we would be better off moving quickly, testing, obtaining feedback, and then continuing to work.
+Agile methodology, which supports the latter method, is arguably more effective for many software development initiatives.

 Additionally, the agile method makes it easy to implement changes in response to evolving demands from the end users.
-This is because the whole picture is not “perfected” at the start of the project; instead, agile developers work from sprint to sprint, making it possible to introduce changes, adjust the product, and work with feedback at every step.
+This is because the whole picture is not “perfected” at the start of the project; instead, agile developers work from sprint to sprint, or iteration to iteration, making it possible to introduce changes, adjust the product, and work with feedback at every step.

-One of the distinctive features of agile development is that the team does not carry out lengthy research, make vast plans, or strive to make a perfect version of the product from the very start.
-Instead, the team might suggest to create a prototype of a minimum viable product that would provide value to the ordering client quickly.
-Then, working together with the client, they’ll think through the product its improvements.
-As a result, the timeline to launch might be shortened significantly.
+One of the distinctive features of agile development is that the team does not carry out lengthy research, make vast plans, or strive to develop a perfect version of the product from the very start.
+Instead, the team might create a prototype of a minimum viable product that would provide value to the client quickly.
+Then, working together with the client, they’ll think through the product and necessary improvements.
+As a result, the timeline to launch might be shortened significantly, while the product keeps evolving even as it’s in use.

 Special Features of Agile Development